KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/nspv.md

 ```

 The hex extracted is `fe1c3450`
-And the magic value to be used in the coins file is `50341cfe`
+The magic value to be used in the coins file is `50341cfe`

 :::